keejelo/EasyDialogBox/css/README.txt

-If using Bootstrap 4, then use the file "easydlg_bootstrap.css" instead of "easydlg.css"
+If using Bootstrap 4, use the file "easydlg_bootstrap.css" instead of "easydlg.css"